 If you are a New Jersey resident with a criminal charge in any state, have a criminal charge pending in another state, having a case of driving while intoxicated, or have more than one driver’s license, you may qualify for the early dismissal of the New Jersey traffic ticket.
 To learn more about the New Jersey traffic ticket dismissal or determine whether you qualify to have your tickets dismissed, visit the State of New Jersey’s official website.

-A New Jersey Traffic Ticket attorney can be beneficial.
-An attorney can handle your case properly and negotiate with the issuing authority and the court for the best possible outcome.
-If you get a lawyer to represent you, you would be better off as he/she would be aware of the documents and records and make a more compelling argument to the court.
+A New Jersey traffic ticket attorney can be beneficial.
+A lawyer can handle your case correctly and talk with the issuing authority and the court to make sure you get the best outcome possible.
+If you get a lawyer to represent you, you would be better off, as he or she would be aware of the documents and records and make a more compelling argument to the court.
 However, there are two types of legal representation as per the New Jersey traffic ticket philosophy.
-Trial by court allows for the most flexibility and choices for the defendant and his/her attorney.
-The Court By Trial guarantees that the defendant will receive the best possible outcome.
-However, the Court By Trial option also guarantees the best possible outcome for the State, showing that both the parties have their perks with this system.
+Trial by court allows for the most flexibility and choices for the defendant and his or her attorney.
+The Court by Trial guarantees that the defendant will receive the best possible outcome.
+However, the Court-by-Trial option also guarantees the best possible outcome for the state, showing that both parties have their perks with this system.

 A traffic ticket is a civil matter.
 If you receive a traffic ticket, you have the right to contest the charges in court.

 If you decide to fight your traffic ticket case, you must prove that you are not guilty of the traffic infractions.
-You can quickly contest the charges to go to court and to speak with a prosecutor and a judge.
+You can quickly contest the charges by going to court and speaking with a prosecutor and a judge.
 However, if you decide to defend yourself in court, you should know that this is not an easy task.
 You must be prepared and know the correct defense.

-The New Jersey Department of Motor Vehicles is the governing body of motor vehicles.
-The DMV assists in the administration of the motor vehicle laws and regulations in New Jersey.
-The agency deals with driver licenses and handles issues concerning the licensing of new motorists and registration for motor vehicles.
+The New Jersey Department of Motor Vehicles is the governing body for motor vehicles.
+The DMV assists in the administration of motor vehicle laws and regulations in New Jersey.
+The agency deals with driver licenses and handles issues concerning the licensing of new motorists and registration of motor vehicles.
 If you want to check your New Jersey driving license’s current status or want to cancel a license, you can visit the agency’s official website.

 Yes.
 You can receive a refund if you plead guilty to your New Jersey traffic tickets.